Crime defines Chicago mayoral race: ‘The No. 1, 2 and 3 issue’

 The North Park Village election site, at 5801 N. Pulaski Road, is tucked into one of the hidden jewels of Chicago, a 155-acre bucolic preserve born in the early 1900s as the Municipal Tuberculosis Sanitarium.

-Scotty Goldblatt, 59, a musician who lives in West Rogers Park, just cast his ballot, and as he was leaving the complex, I asked him who he voted for and why.
+Scotty Goldblatt, 59, a musician who lives in West Rogers Park, just cast his ballot, and as he was leaving the complex, I asked him whom he voted for and why.

 Of “the issues that are important,” Goldblatt said, “No. 1 is crime.”

-Though Goldblatt declined to say who he backed for mayor, he summed up the major issue driving this election and the likely April 4 runoff: public safety.
+Though Goldblatt declined to say whom he backed for mayor, he summed up the major issue driving this election and the likely April 4 runoff: public safety.

 No matter who the next mayor is — even if Mayor Lori Lightfoot stays on — wrestling with the city’s most complicated problem and its root causes — and the history of Chicago police brutality — and the availability of guns — will remain a challenge.